 Being largely inspired by running shoes, do Asics lifestyle sneakers go well with a variety of outfits?

 Yes, they do.
-Asics lifestyles sneakers, though originated from the brands running silhouettes, have been designed and crafted for casual style.
+Asics shoes, though originated from the brands running silhouettes, have been designed and crafted for casual style.
 They are also well intended to suit one’s daily needs when it comes to styling without sacrificing comfort.

 Asics sneakers go well with a variety of outfit choices.
 But still, at the end of the day, how it matches up with one’s style depends on the manner of the wearer’s way of styling.